 Cheap Souvenirs

 When you visit someplace, you make a memory, and it’s fun to have an object to represent that memory- or represent that you were thinking about someone back home while you were there.
-Pike Place is a memorable destination and you can spend a small fortune on souvenir ranging from magnets to tote bags to piggy bank replicas of Pike Place pig statues.
-Instead of souvenirs from the expensive stalls in the market, here are a few alternative souvenir options that are cheap or free:
+Pike Place is a memorable destination and you can spend a small fortune on souvenirs ranging from magnets to tote bags to piggy bank replicas of Pike Place pig statues.
+Instead of souvenirs from the expensive stalls in the market, here are a few alternative souvenir options that are cheap or free.
+(For even more suggestions, see my post on the best souvenir to bring back from Seattle)

 For mass market souvenirs: